 People say never forget where you came from.
 That’s one thing Lindsey Eaton won’t have to worry about.
 After moving from the Rocky Mountains to the Appalachian Mountains, she always knew her heart belonged in the Midwest.
-She is a country girl who calls Valparaiso, Indiana her hometown.
+She is a country girl who calls Valparaiso, Ind. her hometown.

 Before the East Coast, Lindsey was an anchor/reporter for KREX-TV in Grand Junction, Colorado where she covered everything from Presidential campaign appearances to marijuana legislation and even did an undercover investigation that led to the removal of several massage parlors that were discovered to be prostitution rings.

-Lindsey graduated from Capital University in Columbus, Ohio with multiple degrees including Radio/Television and Communications.
+Lindsey graduated from Capital University in Columbus, Ohio with multiple degrees, including Radio/Television and Communications.

 Some things you may not know about Lindsey is that while she may only be five feet tall she is a certified kickboxing instructor, a certified spin class instructor, and an avid golfer.
-The golf game needs improvement, but the spin and kickboxing classes were guaranteed to make you sweat.
+The golf game needs improvement, but the spin and kickboxing classes are guaranteed to make you sweat.

 When she’s not on your TV covering today’s news, you can catch her training for her next marathon, checking out Mass Ave. or cheering on her favorite teams: The Chicago Bears, The Chicago White Sox, and of course, the Indianapolis Indians.

 If you have an idea for a story or just want to say hello, feel free to email, Facebook, or tweet Lindsey.
 She can’t wait to hear from you!